-She stuns the man who has no words to say.
+She stuns the man, who has no words to say.

-The woman worried chooses to delay,
+The woman, worried, chooses to delay;

-and with a power utters words to weigh:
+And with a power utters words to weigh,

-“In Jesus name for this man I do pray.”
+“In Jesus’ name, for this man, I do pray.”

-She checks his eyes and briskly walks away.
+Then checks his eyes and briskly walks away.

 The man unsure of what to make of that,

-no meaning to the words she spoke thereat,
+He contemplates the words she spoke thereat.

-When off to work he stops to buy a book:
+When off to work, he stops to buy a book: